-3.1 Was there documentation of on-off phase at assessment?
-Yes No 3.2 Is an assessment of communication recorded at initial assessment?
-Yes No No, but reasons for not appropriate to assess documented No, referred for swallow/drooling assessment only 3.3 Did the communication assessment also include a screening question Yes No about swallowing?
-3.4 Was communication reassessed at reviews?
-Yes No reference to assessments documented No, but reasons for not appropriate to assess documented Initial assessment only No, referred for swallow assessment only 3.5 Is an initial audio or video recording included in the record?
-Yes and available Yes but not available No, Trust/Board governance rules do not permit acquisition or storage of digital data No, equipment not available No, client did not consent No 3.6 Are strengths and needs for communication in current and likely environments documented?
-YesNo 3.7 Was an assessment of swallowing recorded at initial assessment?
-Yes No, but reasons for not appropriate to assess documented If NO go to question 3.10
+3.1 Was there • Yes

+documentation of on-off No

+phase at assessment?

+3.2 Is an assessment of communication recorded at initial assessment?
+Yes No No, but reasons for not appropriate to assess documented No, referred for swallow/drooling assessment only If NO go to question 3.5 3.3 Did the communication assessment also include a screening question about swallowing?
+YesNo 3.4 Is an initial audio or video recording included in the record?
+Yes and available Yes but not available No, Trust/Board governance rules do not permit acquisition or storage of digital data No, equipment not available No, client did not consent No 3.5 Was an assessment of swallowing recorded at initial assessment?
+Yes No, but reasons for not appropriate to assess documented No reference to assessments documented No, referred for communication assessment only

-No reference to assessments documented No, referred for communication assessment only 3.8 Was swallowing reassessed at reviews?
-Yes No No, but reasons for not appropriate to assess documented Initial assessment only No, referred for communication assessment only 3.9 Was drooling assessed?
-Yes - formal published assessment used Yes - informal observation checklist used Yes - clinical observations documented Yes - patient report recorded No, as not reported/ observed No 3.10 Is there a clear plan of management based on assessment outcomes?
-All plans detailed in notes Some restricted plans documented No plans documented anguage and communication subsystems assessment should be made, including respiration, phonation, resonance, articulation, prosody and intelligibility, to acquire an accurate profile for analysis (RCSLT Clinical Guidelines) Standard G: People with Parkinson's should be asked explicitly about difficulties with word finding and conversations (Equidelines: R11) Standard H: Consider referring people for alternative and augmentative communication equipment that meets their communication needs as Parkinson's disease progresses and their needs change (NICE R 1.7.9) 3.11 Which speech subsystems were assessed and documented?
-Phonation including voice quality Loudness/amplitude level and variation Prosody including pitch, pitch range and variation Oromotor skills Articulation and speech rate No assessments documented but justification documented No assessments and no justification documented Tick all that apply Questions 3.11 to 3.16 only to be completed if Q3.2 answered YES If Q3.2 answered NO go to Q3.17 3.12 What tasks/contexts does assessment cover?
-SpeakingReadingOne to one contextGroup context Tick all that apply 3.13 Was intelligibility assessed?
-Standardised diagnostic intelligibility test completed Informal assessment, nonstandardised tool/subsection of other test completed Informal assessment (e.g. rating scale) completed No assessment/results documented but justification givenNo assessment documented and no justification given 3.14 Is word finding assessed?
-Formal standardized word finding assessment Informal word finding assessment Observations recorded Self report documented but not assessed No Tick one 3.15 Was the need for AAC identified and addressed?
-YesNoNot applicable 3.16 Communication - does assessment cover: communication participation the impact of Parkinson's on communication the impact of communication changes on partner and/or carer Tick all that apply Results of assessment 3.17 Were assessment results and rationale for management plan discussed with patient and carer?
-YesNo, but justification documentedNo and no justification 3.18 Was information about communication and/or swallowing provided to patient and carer?
-Yes, verbal and written information provided No, but justification documented No and no justification 3.19 Where notes recommend onward referrals (e.g. ENT, YesNone and reasons documentedNone and reasons not documented video fluoroscopy), have these been made?
-No onward referrals recommended 3.20 If a patient is in complex or palliative phase, is there evidence of anticipatory care planning in the last 12 months?
-Yes No Not in complex or palliative phase Not indicated
+3.6 Was drooling assessed?
+Yes - formal published assessment used Yes - informal observation checklist used Yes - clinical observations documented Yes - patient report recorded No, as not reported/ observed No Assessment of speech, language and communication subsystems intelligibility, to acquire Standard G: People with Guidelines: R11) Standard H: Consider re an accurate profile for analysis (RCSLT Cli out difficulties with word finding and conversations (Dutch 3.7 Which speech subsystems were Phonation including voice qualityLoudness/amplitude level and Tick all that apply

+3.8 Was intelligibility assessed?
+Standardised diagnostic intelligibility test completed Informal assessment, non-standardised tool/subsection of other test completed Informal assessment (e.g. rating scale) completed No assessment/results documented but justification given No assessment documented and no justification given 3.9 Is word finding assessed?
+Formal standardized word finding assessment Informal word finding assessment Observations recorded Self report documented but not assessed No Tick one 3.10 Was the need for AAC identified and addressed?
+YesNoNot applicable 3.11 Communication - does assessment cover: communication participation the impact of Parkinson's on communication the impact of communication changes on partner and/or carer Tick all that apply

-4. Interventions
+Results of assessment 3.12 Were assessment results and rationale for management plan discussed with patient and carer?
+YesNo, but justification documentedNo and no justification 3.13 Was information about communication and/or swallowing provided to patient and carer?
+Yes, verbal and written information provided No, but justification documented No and no justification 3.14 If the patient is in the complex or palliative phase, is there evidence of anticipatory care planning in the last 12 months?
+YesNoNot in complex or palliative phaseNot indicated